 But digital retail is an entirely different beast from physical retail.
-And digital retail has historically been an area where Walmart lagged behind.
-But that changed earlier this year when the Arkansas-based titan reported a 74 percent increase in online sales for the first quarter of 2020, prompted in no small part by the Coronavirus pandemic.
+It's historically been an area where Walmart lagged behind.
+But that changed when the Arkansas-based titan reported a 74 percent increase in online sales for the first quarter of 2020, prompted in no small part by the Coronavirus pandemic.

 A recent poll from First Insight indicated 55 percent of consumers surveyed prefer shopping at Walmart over Amazon.
-That doesn't indicate Amazon is on its way out anytime soon.
-But it means Walmart's price advantage is gaining traction.
+While that doesn't indicate Amazon is on their way out anytime soon, it does mean Walmart's is gaining considerable traction.

-Earlier this month, Walmart announced their formal partnership with Shopify—one of the leading eCommerce platforms for third party sellers used by well over one million businesses—in a bid to increase their share of the overwhelmingly competitive digital retail landscape dominated by Amazon.
+In June 2020, Walmart announced their formal partnership with Shopify—one of the leading eCommerce tools for small businesses—in a bid to increase their share of the overwhelmingly competitive digital retail landscape dominated by Amazon.

 An Advantage For Shopify Sellers?

 Shopify may have over one million sellers currently using its platform.
-But only 1,200 will be eligible to take advantage of Walmart Marketplace—specifically those which have a proven “track record of exceeding customers' expectations” and whose products align with Walmart's reputation.
+But only 1,200 will be eligible to take advantage of Walmart Marketplace—specifically those which have a proven “track record of exceeding customers' expectations,” whose products align with Walmart's reputation.
 Those few that are eligible will gain access to a robust online audience reportedly in excess of 100 million unique customers per month.

 It's been estimated that larger businesses account for close to a quarter of Shopify's annual sales.
 And given Walmart's promise of providing customers with rock bottom prices, the likelihood of the partnership being strictly limited to small businesses isn't likely to be all that high.

 Walmart doesn't currently offer multi-channel fulfillment (MCF.)
-In fact, they tend to frown on users selling through multiple channels and actively prohibit sellers using Amazon's MCF.
+In fact, they tend to frown on merchants selling through multiple channels and actively prohibit sellers using Amazon's MCF.
 Amazon in return has been known to penalize users offering lower prices on competitive channels.